Last updated: November 24, 2022

 Limited liability companies protect the personal assets of their owners and provide personal liability against business debts.

-An LLC is not taxed like a traditional corporation but as its own separate entity and pays no income tax at the company level.
 The owners of an LLC must pay taxes on their percentage share of profits from the business each year they receive those profits or losses when they withdraw money from the company.

 As pass-through entities, they provide the same liability protection as a sole proprietorship or partnership.

+An LLC can choose to be taxed like an S-corporation.
 This means that you will pay taxes on your personal income tax returns instead of filing another tax return for the LLC.

 When you pay yourself from an LLC, it is important to remember that all distributions of the company's profits and losses must be reported.